AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/config-dm.md

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->

-1. Em AEM, toque no logotipo do AEM para acessar o console de navegação global.
+1. No Experience Manager como um Cloud Service, toque no Experience Manager como um logotipo Cloud Service para acessar o console de navegação global.
 1. À esquerda do console, toque no ícone Ferramentas e em **[!UICONTROL Cloud Services > Configuração do Dynamic Media]**.
 1. Na página Navegador de configuração do Dynamic Media, no painel esquerdo, toque em **[!UICONTROL global]** (não toque ou selecione o ícone de pasta à esquerda de **[!UICONTROL global]**).
 Em seguida, toque em **[!UICONTROL Criar]**.
 1. Na página **[!UICONTROL Criar configuração do Dynamic Media]**, insira um título, o endereço de email da conta do Dynamic Media, a senha e selecione sua região.
 Essas informações são fornecidas pelo Adobe no email de provisionamento.
 Entre em contato com o Atendimento ao cliente do Adobe se não tiver recebido esse email.